YieldRay/ShareMe/README.md

 ```

 default settings is that if you don't specify the storage, it will use fileDB at "./.datebase.json".
-if you want to use mongoDB, you need to specify the ".env" file or set environment variable like:
+if you want to use a database, you need to specify the ".env" file or set environment variable like:
 example:

 ```js